erikh/saturn/README.md

 The `--well` options take a duration.
-This duration is intended to roughly match the frequency at which you run the program, so that there is little to no overlay.
+This duration is intended to roughly match the frequency at which you run the program, so that there is little to no overlap between event firings.
 This flag is provided for `saturn now` and `saturn notify`.

 Notifications (specified by a `notify` entry stanza) are only fired once in any event.
 Events, on the other hand, are shown every time they fall into the